koyuspace/gemproxy/README.md

 ### Frontend

-Install NodeJS with yarn and run `yarn install` to install the dependencies and `yarn build` to build the frontend.
+Install NodeJS with yarn and run `yarn install` to install the dependencies.
+Change the backend variable in `src/config.json` to your needs and run `yarn build` to build the frontend.
 You can also debug the frontend using `yarn start` which will open a browser with auto-reload and error reporting.

 ## Caveats